-When you’re brand-new to kayaking you might think: A paddle is a paddle.
-But before long you’ll learn there’s a big difference in the types of paddles available.
-Some of that difference has to do with the kind of kayaking you want to do.
+But before long, you’d learn there’s a big difference in the type of paddles available.
+That difference has to do with the kind of kayaking you want to do.

 Why the Angle Matters

-As you might guess, the high and low angles have to do with the angle your paddle enters the water.
+As you might guess, the high and low angles have to do with the angle your paddle pulls through the water.

-High-angle paddling is more vertical.
-It’s easier with narrower kayaks, and is used for speed.
-Whitewater kayakers and aggressive, fast kayakers use the high-angle strokes much of the time.
+In high-angle paddling, the paddle is pulled through the water more vertically.
+Speed, power and maneuverability are important.
+Whitewater kayakers and aggressive, fast kayakers use high-angle strokes much of the time.

 High-Angle Kayak Paddles